Makunda/Geoloc/README.md

 # Geoloc
+<u>Author</u>
+- Hugo JOBY @Makunda
+- Vincent MOZZICONACCI @danmifan

 ## Goal
 Realize an application allowing the study, the modification of geolocation trace.
 <br/>
 <b><i>The C language was imposed on this project.
 It's not the best nor the easiest language choice.
-Even if it's possible to 'emulate' the behaviour of an object-oriented language, it would have been preferable, and easier to use C++, especially when manipulating graphics objects.</i></b>
+Even if it's possible to 'emulate' the behavior of an object-oriented language, it would have been better, and easier to use C++, especially to manipulate graphics objects.</i></b>

 ## Privacy
 Data are recovered from different people whose anonymity is a priority.
 This tool offer the possiblity to erase from logs files, unwanted position.